TalaoDAO/wallet-interaction/README.md

             }
 ```

+#### Input descriptors

-an example here with only input descriptors (EmailPass required to issue a credential) :
+Examples here with only input descriptors (EmailPass required to issue a credential) :

 ```javascript